There are several ways of playing the board game Scythe on PC. This article reviews the Digital Edition that can be found on the Steam platform.

 Scythe: Digital Edition is a full port version of the board game.
 That means all the rules and artwork are implemented accurately.
 The game looks and plays just like its tabletop brother.
 As I have already reviewed Scythe, I won’t go into more detail here.
 Digital Edition has received plenty of patches already and is a matured and well-polished piece of software.

-- Price is a bargain.
+- The price is a bargain.
 For just a fraction of a physical board game edition, you get the same thing (gameplay-wise).
-With Steam’s refund policy, you get a 2 hour of gameplay for free and if you don’t like the game, you can just refund it.
+With Steam’s refund policy, you get 2 hours of gameplay for free and if you don’t like the game, you can just refund it, no questions asked.
 If you don’t have the option to try out the physical game at a friend’s house, this is the next best thing.

 - Gameplay speed.
 This is pretty much self-explanatory.
 The computer does all the calculations automatically and it frees up a lot of time.
 That means you can play more games in the same period.